 250g chapati wholemeal flour (a mixture of barley, millet and whole wheat flour, freshly milled with the Salzburg grain mill)

 First mix the flour mixture with water, salt, the oil and herbs and spices little by little.
 Then knead the mixture by hand until a smooth dough is formed.
 Then let the resulting dough of chapati rest at room temperature for about 1 hour.

 When the dough has finished resting, form balls the size of a ping pong ball.
 Then roll out the balls until the patty is about 15 cm in diameter.
 To facilitate rolling, we recommend adding a little flour to the kitchen surface.

 Dry fry the dough patties in a hot pan (iron pans are best) for about 1-2 minutes on each side.
 When bubbles form in the dough, turn the bread and press it down to obtain an even shape.

-After baking, brush some oil on the roti and keep it warm.
-The roti is served warm and ideally with a dhal, curry or spread.
+After baking, spread some oil on the roti or chapati and keep it warm.
+The roti/chapati is served warm and ideally with a dhal, curry or spread.

 P.S.
 Need a fresh, summery dish for hot days?
 Click here for the recipe for a primal grain salad.